OPRAH'S DEAD SON

 "Why?"

 "Enough already about money."
 Oprah throws up her arms.
 "I'm sick of money!
 Money sucks.
 Money's mean.
 Money's bad.
 Destroy all money forever.
-Burn it, ban it, obliterate it—and hang anyone who finds a dime on the sidewalk!"
+Burn it, ban it, obliterate it—hang anyone who finds a dime on the sidewalk!"

 "Then what?"
 The old guy ignores her.